Bayesian method for fitting the low-energy constants in chiral perturbation theory: Model evaluation

-The theoretical contributions at each order are given in Table \ref{table2}.
-The numbers marked by tr, C$_1$ and C$_2$ represent the truth value and the values fitted by Models C$_1$ and C$_2$, respectively.
-The fitting values at LO, NLO and HO are given in Columns 2, 4 and 6, respectively.
-Because the theoretical errors give a small contribution, these columns only give center values without errors.
-The corresponding $\mathrm{Pct_{LO,NLO,HO}}$ are also given in Columns 3, 5 and 7, respectively.
-Column 8 is the full theoretical values for comparison.
-It can be seen that most of the truth values have good convergences, and the proportion of high order is obviously smaller than the proportion of low order.
-Most of the proportions of LO, NLO and HO are around 75\%, 25\% and 5\%, respectively.

-Table \ref{table2} shows that the contributions and $\mathrm{Pct_{order}}$ at the NLO and HO from Model C$_2$ are more close to the truth values than those from Model C$_1$, because Model C$_2$ has utilized more information than Model C$_1$.
-Although Model C$_1$ has relatively little information, its results still satisfy the convergence very well. $\mathrm{Pct}_{\mathrm{LO,NLO,HO}}$ from the truth values, Model C$_1$ and Model C$_2$ are very close.
-The largest difference among them is about 5\%.
-The differences at the HO are relatively obvious but do not exceed 10\%.
-This is because not all the truncation errors are estimated very well.
-However, it makes a small impact on the results of $a^\mathrm{NLO}_i$.
-Therefore, whether for Model C$_1$ or Model C$_2$, their results are very close to the truth values.
-This indicates that even if we are not very clear about the information of truncation errors for all physical quantities, Model C$_1$ will still produce results better than those obtained by Model A.
+Figure \ref{fig:nlo-percentage} (a) illustrates the proportions of $O_i$ at each order.
+The contributions at NLO and HO from Model B$_2$ are closer to the true values than those from Model B$_1$.
+This is because Model B$_2$ has utilized more information compared to Model B$_1$.
+Despite adopting relatively less information, Model B$_1$ still satisfies convergence well in its results.
+However, there are noticeable differences between Models B$_1$ and B$_2$ at the HO due to some truncation errors not being accurately estimated.
+Nevertheless, these discrepancies have a minimal impact on the results of $a^\mathrm{NLO}_i$.
+Therefore, whether Model B$_1$ or Model B$_2$, their results closely approximate the true values.
+This indicates that even if one does not possess complete knowledge about all physical quantities' truncation errors, Model B$_1$ still yields better results compared to Model A.